authgear/authgear-server/docs/specs/account-linking.md

 All oauth identities will be converted to a set of claims, and be stored inside authgear.
 The stored claims has two functions:

 - It affects the standard attributes of the user.
 For example, an `"email"` claim will be populated to the user's `"email"` standard attribute.
-- It affects how an existing oauth identity be search and matched with an incoming new oauth identity, which was mentioned in the above `link_by` section.
+- It affects how an existing oauth identity be searched and matched with an incoming new oauth identity, which was mentioned in the above `link_by` section.

-There are implicit mappings implemented for each provider, but they might not satisfy all use cases.
+There are builtin mappings implemented for each provider, but they might not satisfy all use cases.
 Therefore, we introduced a `raw_profile_mappings` config for customizing the behavior.

 Example: